2600hz/kazoo/doc/internationalization/numbers.md

 ### Per-Account dial plans

 Users can dial local numbers, just as they do with the PSTN, by providing Kazoo with `dial_plan` regular expressions.
-These regexes will be used on the dialed numbers to correct them to properly routable numbers.
+These regexps will be used on the dialed numbers to correct them to properly routable numbers.

-It is possible to set these regexes on an account, user, or device basis.
+It is possible to set these regexps on an account, user, or device basis.
 All that needs doing is adding a `dial_plan` key at the root level of the account, user, or device document.
-Kazoo will then apply the regexes in order, preferring the calling device's, then user's (if the calling device has an `owner_id` set), and finally the account's dialplan.
+Kazoo will then apply the regexps in order, preferring the calling device's, then user's (if the calling device has an `owner_id` set), and finally the account's dialplan.
 Failing any of those, the system `e164_converters` will be employed.

 !!! warning
     It is possible that these `dial_plan` rules will interfere with extension dialing within an account.
 Please take common extension length into consideration when creating these `dial_plan` rules.